petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 We don't need to be able to continuously recreate all of that data, but we need to ensure that data could be recreated with any version of the code.

+## But what if I'm already halfway done?

+That's okay.
+You can start working reproducibly from now.
+At least you can put everything you have right now into version control, then start adding to the pipeline for everything that needs to be created after.

 ## Premature abstraction and the curse of design